MicrosoftDocs/cpp-docs/docs/linux/deploy-run-and-debug-your-linux-project.md

 The drop-down menu for **Remote Debug Machine** is populated with all established remote connections.
 To add a new remote connection, navigate to **Tools** > **Options** > **Cross Platform** > **Connection Manager** or search for "Connection Manager" in **Quick Launch**.
 You can also specify a new remote deploy directory in the project's Property Pages (**Configuration Properties** > **General** > **Remote Deploy Directory**).

-By default, only the files necessary for the process to debug will be deployed to the remote debug machine.
-You can use **Solution Explorer** to configure which source files will be deployed to the remote debug machine.
-When you click on a source file, you'll see a preview of its File Properties directly below the Solution Explorer.
+By default, only the files necessary for the process to debug are deployed to the remote debug machine.
+You can use **Solution Explorer** to configure which source files are deployed to the remote debug machine.
+When you click on a source file, you see a preview of its File Properties directly below the Solution Explorer.

 ![Screenshot showing the properties of the file main.cpp with the property content = False highlighted.](media/linux-deployable-content.png)